-Detail Comprehensive Income and Expenditure Statement £'000 Statement of Financial Impact on total net Reason for expenditure £'000 not adjusting
+Detail Comprehensive Income and Expenditure Statement £'000 Impact on total net Reason for expenditure £'000 not adjusting

 Debtors (166) (166) Extrapolated error

 Overall impact £(166) £(166)

 A. Audit Adjustments

 We are required to report all non trivial misstatements to those charged with governance, whether or not the accounts have been adjusted by management.